FlexiGIS/FlexiGIS/README.md

 https://github.com/FlexiGIS/FlexiGIS.git
 ## Documentation

-A detailed documentation of the FlexiGIS code will be available in the user guide (in folder doc).
-The user guide will include detailed information about the FlexiGIS code structure, how to run the FlexiGIS model.
-Moreover, the user guide includes information about the simplifications and assumptions of the FlexiGIS model as well as information about how the OSM data are used.
+A detailed documentation of the FlexiGIS code will be available in the user guide (in folder doc) and the Read the Docs https://readthedocs.org/.
+The documentation will include detailed information about the FlexiGIS code structure, how to run the FlexiGIS model.
+Moreover, it will provide description about all the simplifications and assumptions of the FlexiGIS model as well as information about how the OSM data are used.

 ## Help